 - North American Society for Psychology of Sport and Physical Activity

 Peer-reviewed Journal Articles

-- Lesser, I., Turgeon, S., Neinhuis, C., & Bean, C., (under review).
+- Lesser, I., Turgeon, S., Neinhuis, C., & Bean, C. (in press).
 Examining the role of physical activity engagement on psychological constructs and mental well-being of postpartum women.
-Women in Sport and Physical Activity Journal.
+Women in Sport and Physical Activity Journal

 - Bean, C., Lesser, I., & Ritondo, T. (under review).
 Women moving forward in pictures: Using digital photographs to explore postpartum women’s physical activity experiences.
 Qualitative Research in Sport, Exercise and Health.